s-golla/cintel-06-custom/README.md

 # 💸 Restaurant Tips Dashboard

-This project is a Shiny for Python web application that visualizes restaurant tips data from `data/tips.csv` using interactive controls and a Plotly chart.
+This project is a Shiny for Python web application that visualizes restaurant tips data using the built-in `seaborn` tips dataset, with interactive controls and a Plotly chart.

 ## Features
 - Select day of the week to filter data
 - Option to include/exclude smoker data
 - Data table and summary info
 - Interactive scatter plot (total bill vs tip)
-- Auto-reloads data when `data/tips.csv` changes
+- Uses the built-in dataset, so no external data file is required

 ## Setup Instructions